 If the configuration is working properly, you should see the HTTP header

 HTTP/1.1 200 OK Content-Type: text/html Date: Thu, 17 Sep 2015 09:39:02 GMT Etag: "f24cd417d7db0e862534328c0a73c642" Last-Modified: Thu, 31 Mar 2016 13:47:30 GMT Server: nginx/1.2.9 Vary: Accept-Encoding, User-Agent, X-S4a-Debug X-Powered-By: SEO4Ajax

 You can find more information about the escaped URL format and the Google Ajax Crawling specification here.

 This step is needed only if you implement the Crawling Scheme Specification.
 If you implement the Dynamic Rendering recommendation, go directly to the next step.

 <head> tag of the index file, add this tag

-<meta name="fragment" content="!"> in order to explicitly indicate your site supports the Google Ajax specification.
+in order to explicitly indicate your site supports the oogle Ajax Crawling specification.

-The SEO4Ajax Companion allows you to test the Google Ajax Scheme implementation directly in your browser.
-It will help you to verify the end to end integration of the service, and to preview exactly what compliant bots see.
+Otherwise, if your server implement the the Google Ajax Scheme implementation, the SEO4Ajax Companion allows you to do integration tests directly in your browser.
+It will also help you to preview exactly what compliant bots see.